yuragr/BPolite/README.md

 - Mute or vibrate
 - You can add extra minutes to each event in the calendar.
 - You can restrict the silencing to take place only on certain days of the week.
-- You can restrict the sliencing based on meeting availability: free, busy and tenative
+- You can restrict the silencing based on meeting availability: free, busy and tentative.

 Not supported:
 - All day events.